Samsinite/fastclick/README.md

 ## Compatibility ##

-The library has been deployed as part of the [FT Web App](http://app.ft.com/) and is tried and tested on the following mobile browsers:
+The distrary has been deployed as part of the [FT Web App](http://app.ft.com/) and is tried and tested on the following mobile browsers:

 * Mobile Safari on iOS 3 and upwards
 * Chrome on iOS 5 and upwards